ArieL-CanoY/cybersecurity/Work/Random.md

 stale cheque
-	check that is remains undeposited or uncashed between the valid date to be issued or 6 months validity from 6 months to 1 year
+	check that is remains undeposited or uncashed between the valid date to be issued

 --- remittance cash

 	type:
 		cash
 		cheque

 	make deposit slip and copy it

 	total collection within the day

 	remitted by: (cashier)
 	bank account no